zaynefarhan/wlc-sites/README.md

 ## 🚀 Viewing Projects

 Each student or project has its own folder in this repository.
-To view a project, simply open its folder and click the **“View on GitHub Pages”** link — or visit the following format:
+To view a project, simply open its folder.

+---

+## ⚠️ Notes

+- This repository is **read-only**, students cannot make changes directly here.
+- All updates and uploads are handled by Wimbledon Learning Centre.
+- Content is intended for **educational and showcase purposes only**.

+---

+### 🎓 Created and maintained by Wimbledon Learning Centre
+Inspiring creativity through code.